zenglenn42/inversion-of-control/README.md

   - I unearthed two more reducer patterns which may enhance inversion of control.

-  - I like this pattern a lot but also realize there's still room in the world for _dumb_ props (like `max_viewable_items` and `min_viewable_items`) that may obviate the need for passing in full-fledged reducers.
-But I take Kent's larger point about the slippery slope to prop purgatory. :D

-Open question
+  - Open question ...

     - Can we decouple the layout reducer from being tied to a given component library such as Emotion or Material-UI?

+I like this pattern.
+It enables developer's to adopt and extend your work without bottlenecking through you for certain categories of feature requests.
+It allows you to keep the underlying code relatively small, reducing maintenance costs.

+It won't entirely dispense with the pull toward prop proliferation.
+Sometimes the right prop can simplify the use of a component.
+With the Accordion, I found myself wishing for `min_viewable_items` and `max_viewable_items`.

+But it's not always clear what the right props and features _are_.

+Rather than create a community of codependent developers, consider giving them access, where reasonable, to the state machine within your code.
+You'll still get requests for updates, but some of those requests may be more fully vetted through an underlying design that encourages independent extension.